-Test results can take a few days to come back.
-It is very natural to feel anxious waiting to get your results.
+Test results may take a few days to come back.
+It is natural to feel anxious waiting to get your results.
 It can help to talk to a close friend or relative about how you’re feeling.
-You can also contact the Cancer Information and Support Service on 13 11 20 and speak with a cancer nurse.
+You can also contact Cancer Council on and speak with a cancer nurse.

 Bowel cancer stages

 Knowing if and how far the cancer has spread is called ‘staging’ the disease.
-Staging helps your doctors to work out the best treatment for you.
+Staging helps your doctor work out the best treatment for you.

 In Australia, the staging system for bowel cancer is the Australian Clinico-Pathological Staging (ACPS) System, being: